-A friend hid a meth addiction from our circle for about four months before things bubbled to the surface and everything was discovered.
+A friend hid a meth addiction for about four months before the truth bubbled to the surface.

-He came clean and got clean, but now I'm worried that I might be confusing his personality with a relapse.
-He's naturally bubbly, highly unfocused and sort of a paranoid conspiracy theorist.
-His most recent aesthetic is somewhere between shabby chic and Zoolander dereliqte.
+He came clean and got clean, but now I’m paranoid that I might be confusing his personality with a relapse.
+He’s naturally bubbly, highly unfocused and sort of a paranoid conspiracy theorist.
+His current aesthetic is somewhere between shabby chic and Zoolander “Derelique” model

-How do we ask him gently if he's using, or how do we trust him again and let it go?
+How do I ask him gently if he’s using, or how do I trust him again and let it go?

 Your concern is probably more common than many of us like to talk about.
 Queers and meth are a well-documented duo, and relapses are often part of the journey.

-Be careful, though.
-As you hint, people in recovery may experience mood swings that take on the appearance of mania or depression, or both.
+But be careful.
+People in recovery may experience mood swings that take on the appearance of mania, depression, or both.
 Any number of other challenges might stress him out so much that he lets his self-care and appearance go for a time.

-Tell him you are concerned.
-If he avoids it, tell him you’re there for him if he changes his mind, and drop it.
+If he avoids it, tell him you’re there for him if he changes his mind.
 This opens the door for him to come to you, and for you to circle back and broach it again later.

-If he’s not ready to confide in you, that doesn’t mean your friendship has to be over.
-The line between being supportive and pushy is a fine one, and it’s hard to navigate.
+If he’s not ready to confide in you, that doesn’t mean your friendship is over.
+The line between being supportive and pushy is thin and hard to navigate.
 Use your best instincts.

-The symptoms you name could be signs of relapse, so you have to be ready for that to be the issue.
-If your friend confides that this is his situation, or if you find direct evidence, encourage professional help.
+And yes, the symptoms you describe could be signs of relapse, so you also have to be ready for that to be the issue.
+If your friend admits it, or if you find direct evidence, encourage professional help.
 You can support him, but you’re not qualified to fix him.

-My best friend hasn't been himself, and there may be an ongoing drug issue.
-He's been falling off the face of the planet for days at the time, even worrying his extremely supportive and loving longtime boss.
+My best friend hasn’t been himself, and there may be an ongoing substance abuse issue.
+He’s been disappearing for days at the time, even missing work.

 Now he’s disappeared again.
 I want to reach out to his boss to find out if she knows anything.
 How can I show her, and my friend, that I care without overstepping?

-The desire to compare notes makes a lot of sense, especially since your friend’s recovery is known and new, and because he is missing.
+The desire to compare notes makes a lot of sense, especially since your friend’s recovery is known, and because he is missing.
 Tell the boss what you wrote here: You can’t find your friend and just want to know if he’s OK.
-It’s reasonable to assume she may have the same concerns and want the same assurances.
+It’s reasonable to assume she may have the same concerns.

 Once your friend’s safety is secured, see Bubbly’s letter above.
-Yours is a supporting role, not a star player in the recovery.
+Yours is a supporting role, not a star player in your friend’s recovery.

 Illustration by Brad Gibson

-The Q is intended for entertainment, not professional help.
+The Q is entertainment, not counseling.
 Send your burning Qs to [email protected].